Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ^ self numberOfWheels = 4
 ```

-Two examples of mutations are changing the number of wheel and changing the comparison sign.
+Two different examples of mutations are changing the number of wheels and changing the comparison sign.
 This could result in the following mutants :

 - Decreasing a "4" into a "3"
 ```smalltalk